risk-of-thunder/R2API/R2API.Legacy/README.md

-# R2API – a modding API for Risk of Rain 2
+# R2API â€“ a modding API for Risk of Rain 2

 ## About